bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors_in_the_wild.md

 *The different nature of the two keys (one is private and one is public) is due to the fact that each wallet, to be able to partially sign the transaction, **must manage the private key of the wallet's owner*** AND have the other party's public key.
-Otherwise if we put both public key, we would obtain a watch-only wallet unable to sign the transactions.
+Otherwise, if we put both public keys, we would obtain a watch-only wallet unable to sign the transactions.
 If we had both extended private keys inside the descriptor, we would allow each party to finalize the transactions autonomously.